Elizabeth Barrett Browning: Early life

 Elizabeth was the eldest of 12 children (eight boys and four girls).
-Eleven lived to adulthood; one daughter died at the age of three, when Elizabeth was eight.
-The children all had nicknames: Elizabeth was "Ba".
+Eleven lived to adulthood; one daughter died at the age of 3, when Elizabeth was 8.
+The children all had nicknames: Elizabeth was Ba.
 She rode her pony, went for family walks and picnics, socialised with other county families, and participated in home theatrical productions.
-But unlike her siblings, she immersed herself in books as often as she could get away from the social rituals of her family.
+Unlike her siblings, she immersed herself in books as often as she could get away from the social rituals of her family.

 In 1809, the family moved to Hope End, a 500 acre estate near the Malvern Hills in Ledbury, Herefordshire.
-Her father converted the Georgian house into stables and built a new mansion of opulent Turkish design, which his wife described as something from the Arabian Nights Entertainments.
+Her father converted the Georgian house into stables and built a mansion of opulent Turkish design, which his wife described as something from the Arabian Nights' Entertainments.

 The interior's brass balustrades, mahogany doors inlaid with mother-of-pearl, and finely carved fireplaces were eventually complemented by lavish landscaping: ponds, grottos, kiosks, an ice house, a hothouse, and a subterranean passage from house to gardens.
-Her time at Hope End would inspire her in later life to write her most ambitious work, Aurora Leigh (1856), which went through more than 20 editions by 1900, but none between 1905 and 1978.
+Her time at Hope End inspired her in later life to write Aurora Leigh (1856), her most ambitious work, which went through more than 20 editions by 1900, but none from 1905 to 1978.

 She was educated at home and tutored by Daniel McSwiney with her oldest brother.
 She began writing verses at the age of four.
 During the Hope End period, she was an intensely studious, precocious child.
-She claimed that at the age of six, she was reading novels, at eight entranced by Pope's translations of Homer, studying Greek at ten, and at eleven, writing her own Homeric epic, The Battle of Marathon: A Poem.
+She claimed that she was reading novels at age 6, having been entranced by Pope's translations of Homer at age 8, studying Greek at age 10, and writing her own Homeric epic The Battle of Marathon: A Poem at age 11.

-In 1820, Mr Barrett privately published The Battle of Marathon, an epic-style poem, though all copies remained within the family.
+In 1820, Mr Barrett privately published The Battle of Marathon, an epic-style poem, but all copies remained within the family.
 Her mother compiled the child's poetry into collections of "Poems by Elizabeth B. Barrett".
 Her father called her the "Poet Laureate of Hope End" and encouraged her work.
-The result is one of the largest collections of juvenilia of any English writer.
-Mary Russell Mitford described the young Elizabeth at this time, as having "a slight, delicate figure, with a shower of dark curls falling on each side of a most expressive face; large, tender eyes, richly fringed by dark eyelashes, and a smile like a sunbeam."
+The result is one of the larger collections of juvenilia of any English writer.
+Mary Russell Mitford described the young Elizabeth at this time as having "a slight, delicate figure, with a shower of dark curls falling on each side of a most expressive face; large, tender eyes, richly fringed by dark eyelashes, and a smile like a sunbeam."